-For those who want or need extra hours, create year round positions so that there is a team in place for the summer months.
+For those who want or need extra hours, create year-round positions so that there is a team in place for the summer months.
 This provides consistency throughout the program and helps team members prepare for the upcoming school year.

-If you see a member of your team doing something good, let them know.
+If you see a member of your team doing something well, let them know.
 If there is something that could use improvement, have a conversation about it and offer ideas of what they can do better.